-In this example I’ll be sending Stellar (XLM) to my Coinbase account.
+In this example, I’ll be sending Stellar (XLM) to my Coinbase account.
 The procedure for Binance, Kraken, FTX, and other exchanges is going to be very similar.
 It’s only a function of finding the crypto you’re sending’s wallet address on your account on that exchange.

 You’re brought to the withdraw screen for that particular crypto.

-In this example I go to my Coinbase account, click ‘XLM’, then ‘wallet’ and then ‘receive’ on the right side.
+In this example, I go to my Coinbase account, click ‘XLM’, then ‘wallet’, and then ‘receive’ on the right side.
 I copy my wallet address on the right side.
 Stellar also requires you to copy and paste a memo, too.
 Don’t forget to do this if you’re using Stellar as an intermediary to cash out your crypto from KuCoin.

 Once I’ve entered both the address and memo, I enter the amount of XLM I’m sending over and give it a quick note.

-What is the KuCoin withdraw limit?
+What is the KuCoin withdrawal limit?

 The KYC level 1 limit is 200 Bitcoin ($8M), and KYC level 2 is 3,000 Bitcoin ($120M).
-KuCoin does not report withdraws to any governments.
+The KuCoin exchange does not report withdrawals to any governments.

 If you’re verified, you can access up to 100x leverage in KuCoin Futures (not recommended), have a daily trading limit of $70,000 (USD), and daily withdraws of up to 200 Bitcoin.
 Everything you might need!